burnsignal/burnSignal-Spec/README.md

 #### Burner Vote Logo
 A burner vote logo that links to `/home`
 #### New Poll Button
-The "New Poll" button should open the "new poll" modal (`/new/poll`), which should render over the contents of whichever page is already displayed.
+The "New Poll" button should open the "new poll" modal (`/new/poll`), which should render over the contents of whichever page is already displayed or over the contents of `/home` if it was navigated to directly.

 ### Right Gutter
 In the MVP version, the right gutter is empty.